ssc-spc-ccoe-cei/gcp-tools/scripts/bootstrap/README.md

 The config cluster is a private cluster and can only be accessed privately from within the VPC.
 This requires provisioning of a virtual machine to serve as a bastion host / proxy to access the private cluster.

+> Note that if your organization has an organization policy restricting VPC peering, it causes an issue when deploying the Anthos Config Controller cluster.
+During cluster creation, a VPC peering is required with a Google owned project that contains the cluster control plane.
+To prevent this issue, a policy exemption for VPC peering should be created at the folder or project level.

 ## IAM and Access Configuration

 Once a bastion host / proxy vm is configured, to complete the configuration, few additional tasks need to be performed: